 The virtualenv kit provides the ability to create virtual Python environments that do not interfere with either each other, or the main Python installation.
 If you install virtualenv before you begin coding then you can get into the habit of using it to create completely clean Python environments for each project.
 This is particularly important for Web development, where each framework and application will have many dependencies.

-To set up a new Python environment, change the working directory to where ever you want to store the environment, and run the virtualenv utility in your project’s directory
+To set up a new Python environment, move into the directory where you would like to store the environment, and use the virtualenv utility to create the new environment.

 $ virtualenv --distribute venv